 - Pocheon Private Day Tour from Seoul Including Lunch

-To get an idea of what a tour with Panmunjom Travel Center is like, we invite you to watch our VLOG below, “We went to North Korea and this is what about happened….”
-The video will help guide you to the sights and activities that seem the most interesting for you.
+To get an idea of what a tour to the DMZ and JSA is like, we invite you to watch our VLOG below, “We went to North Korea and this is what about happened….”
+The video will help guide you to the sights and activities that seem the most interesting to you.
 It’s located at the end of the article.

 What Are the DMZ Tour Options?

-Depending on the goal of your visit, there are a few different options of tours available.
-You can check out the Panmunjom Travel Center website to see what works best for you.
-Some visitors may want to say they crossed over the border into North Korea, so they sign up for the Panmunjom Regular Tour which includes a visit to the JSA.
+Depending on the goal of your visit, there are a few different options for tours available.
+You can check out the VIP Travel website to see what works best for you.
+Some visitors may want to say they crossed over the border into North Korea, so they sign up for the Best Half Day DMZ Tour from Seoul which includes a visit to the JSA.

 Which Tour Do You Recommend?

-We participated in two tours on two different days— the Panmunjom Regular Tour with the NK Defector and the One Korea Tour.
+We participated in two tours on two different days.
 After our experience, we agreed that each experience had its highlights and together made up two great days of exploring.
-If you are short on time, then the Panmunjom – DMZ Combined Tour may be a good option as it has all of the main locations in one long, productive day.
+If you are short on time, then the Half Day DMZ Tour from Seoul may be a good option as it has all of the main locations in one half-day experience.